Skip to main content

 Travel often?
 5 low-maintenance pets that won’t miss you much while you’re gone

 Everyone knows that getting a pet means taking on big responsibilities.
 Almost all animal companions require daily maintenance in the form of feeding, exercise, cage cleaning, and attention.
 But let’s be honest, some pets have more needs than others.
 In fact, a few creatures work perfectly for someone who doesn’t have a lot of time to dedicate to their new best friend.
+Here are the top five low-maintenance pets for those who want an “easy” critter in the home.

 While a puppy might expect walks every two hours, twice daily feedings, and pats every 30 minutes or so, some small pets, reptiles, and aquarium dwellers really don’t mind if you sneak off now and again.
-So what critters enjoy plenty of alone time but also make great buddies?
+So what beasties enjoy plenty of alone time but also make great buddies?
 Here are five excellent low-maintenance pets for the frequent traveler.

 What are the most low-maintenance pets?